DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

 **one_of_permissions**

-An optional list of permissions as strings that a user must have at least one of in order to see the node.
+An optional list of permissions as strings.
+The user must have at least one of these order to see the node.

 :Key: ``url``
 :Type: ``list``